GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotCDN

 BlueBotCDN is provided by [QUIC.cloud](https://www.quic.cloud/cdn-network/).
-This allows us seemless integration of modern protocols such as HTTP/3.
-Our customized settings optimize cost and reduce origin server network utilization.
+This allows seemless end to end HTTP/3 support.
+Paired with our optimized cache settings and edge rules we are able to reduce server bandwidth utilization.
+There is more!
+We can provide all the same Tier-1 CDN features for less!

 - Full Page Cacheing
 - Image Optimization
 - Low-Qualty Placeholder Images
 - Global DDoS Mitigation
 - Page Optimization Services
-- Native HTTP/3
+- Native HTTP/3 Support

 | **CDN-West**    | **CDN-Central** | **CDN-East**  | **CDN-Canada** |
 | Seattle, WA     | Dallas, TX      | Newark, NJ    | Vancouver      |